-General recommendations for policymakers
+General recommendations for policymakers (re Chapter 3 of the paper)

-The RACP has concerns about the potential for legalised voluntary assisted dying to jeopardise vulnerable populations, be abused, expose health practitioners to professional risk, harm patients and families and erode trust in the medical profession.
-If Parliaments in Australia decide that laws should be changed, the development of laws, regulations and guidelines must be undertaken in consultation with medical and health experts, the RACP and other medical and health organisations.
+The RACP has concerns about the potential for legalised voluntary assisted dying to jeopardise traditionally underserviced populations, be abused, expose health practitioners to professional risk, harm patients and families and erode trust in the medical profession.
+If any Parliament in Australia decides that laws should be changed, the development of laws, regulations and guidelines must be undertaken in consultation with medical and health experts, the RACP and other medical and health organisations.